speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `OrgsCreateInvitation` - Create an organization invitation
 * `OrgsCreateWebhook` - Create an organization webhook
 * `OrgsDeleteWebhook` - Delete an organization webhook
+* `OrgsEnableOrDisableSecurityProductOnAllOrgRepos` - Enable or disable a security feature for an organization
 * `OrgsGet` - Get an organization
-* `OrgsGetAuditLog` - Get the audit log for an organization
 * `OrgsGetMembershipForAuthenticatedUser` - Get an organization membership for the authenticated user
 * `OrgsGetMembershipForUser` - Get organization membership for a user
 * `OrgsGetWebhook` - Get an organization webhook
 * `OrgsGetWebhookConfigForOrg` - Get a webhook configuration for an organization
+* `OrgsGetWebhookDelivery` - Get a webhook delivery for an organization webhook
 * `OrgsList` - List organizations
 * `OrgsListAppInstallations` - List app installations for an organization
 * `OrgsListBlockedUsers` - List users blocked by an organization